 In our post today, we're talking about Spring Framework Annotations.
 We've gathered up all the commonly-used and useful annotations developers will use and packed them into a one-page Spring annotations cheat sheet.
 It covers everything from the basic annotations you need to get your project started, to service discovery annotations.
-You can download the cheat sheet by clicking the image or button below.

 Important Spring Annotations

 Spring uses dependency injection to configure and to bring your application together.
 It means that you just declare the components of your system and how they interact.
 Then Spring wires it all together at runtime.
 Here are the most important annotations you should know of.

 - @Configuration - annotation is used to mark a class as a source of the bean definitions.
 Beans are the components of the system that you want to wire together.
 A method marked with the @Bean annotation is a bean producer.
 Spring will handle the life cycle of the beans for you, and it will use these methods to create the beans.

 - @ComponentScan - use to make sure that Spring knows about your configuration classes and can initialize the beans correctly.
 It makes Spring scan the packages configured with it for the @Configuration classes.